Grey-fronted Green Pigeon is one of many Indian endemics we’ll see on the tour. Photo: Paul Holt

-Day 2: After arriving this morning, we’ll have a brief stop in Kochi before driving up to Ooty (short for Ootacamund).
+Day 1: The tour starts in Kochi, the capital of mystical Kerala, early this morning.
+Once everyone has gathered together we’ll drive up to Ooty (short for Ootacamund).
 Perched at 7,250 feet in the towering Nilgiris, Ooty is south India’s premier hill station and a retreat from the oppressive summer heat of the plains.
 It’s also a modern bustling city with a distinctly faded colonial charm.
 Although this is largely a travel day, our route will take us through a patchwork of agricultural fields, wetlands, and arid waste grounds, where we’ll make several stops to search for our first south Indian specialities.
 Night in Ooty.

-Day 4: Leaving Ooty and the Nilgiri Hills we’ll descend a short distance onto the plains to our next accommodation just outside Mudumalai National Park.
+Day 3: Leaving Ooty and the Nilgiri Hills we’ll descend a short distance onto the plains to our next accommodation just outside Mudumalai National Park.
 Along the way we’ll stop to search for such delights as Nilgiri Thrush (a recent split from the White’s and Scaly Thrush complex) as well as Nilgiri Flycatcher, Malabar Lark, White-bellied Minivet, and Booted Warbler.
-Like many of India’s tiger reserves, Mudumalai National Park has restricted access, and we’ll spend much of our time exploring areas of dry deciduous forest and thorny scrub outside the park,looking for a variety of species including Red Spurfowl, both Grey-fronted and Yellow-footed Green-pigeons, Blue-faced Malkoha, Grey-headed Bulbul, Tawny-bellied Babbler and the elusive Painted Bush-quail.
-Up to 12 species of woodpecker can be seen here, and Mudumalai is also our best site for Indian Pitta.
+Like many of India’s tiger reserves, Mudumalai National Park has restricted access, and we’ll spend much of our time exploring areas of dry deciduous forest and thorny scrub outside the park, looking for a variety of species including Red Spurfowl, both Grey-fronted and Yellow-footed Green-pigeons, Blue-faced Malkoha, Grey-headed Bulbul, Tawny-bellied Babbler and the elusive Painted Bush-quail.
+Up to 12 species of woodpecker can be seen here, and Mudumalai is also our best (but far from only!) site for Indian Pitta.
 Night near Mudumalai National Park.

-Day 6: After a final morningin the vicinity of our comfortable guest house, we’ll return to Ooty for the night.
+Day 5: After a final morning in the vicinity of our comfortable guest house, we’ll return to Ooty for the night.

-Day 13: Spending a full day in Thattekad will give us plenty of time to search for species such as Malabar Grey Hornbill, the gaudy Malabar Barbet, Yellow-browed and Flame-throated Bulbuls, White-bellied Blue Flycatcher and Black-throated Munia.
-The attractive Asian Fairy Bluebird and the vociferous Lesser Hill-myna also occur here, and we’ll hope to see both.
+Day 12: Spending a full day in Thattekad will give us plenty of time to search for species such as Malabar Grey Hornbill, the gaudy Malabar Barbet, Yellow-browed and Flame-throated Bulbuls, White-bellied Blue Flycatcher and Black-throated Munia.
+The attractive Asian Fairy Bluebird and the vociferous Lesser Hill Myna also occur here, and we’ll hope to see both.
 Night at Thattekad.

 Andaman Islands extension